davidisinta/healthy_way/README.md

 1. **Chatbot Hallucinations**:
    - Mitigation: Implemented strict domain filtering and rigorous testing with diverse queries.
 2. **Compute Limitations for Training**:
-   - Training the ResNet50 for 4 food categories required 4 hours.
+   - Training the ResNet50 for 4 food categories required 9 hours.
 Scaling up to hundreds of categories would require significantly more resources.
 To address this, the project focuses on a smaller classification task while leveraging the chatbot's broader dietary insights.
-3. **Deployment Challenges**:
-   - Mitigation: Leveraged Docker for seamless deployment and scalability.

 ### Lessons Learned
-- Fine-tuning existing models like ResNet50 saves time and resources compared to building models from scratch.
-- Containerization significantly simplifies the deployment process for AI-driven web applications.
+- Identifying bottlenecks like compute power early could be useful to help determine the scope of the project.

 ### Future Work
-- Expanding the food classifier to support additional categories.
-- Enhancing the chatbot's contextual understanding to provide even more personalized recommendations.
-- Integrating a mobile application for on-the-go dietary guidance.
+- Using a more advance pretrained image classifier to offload the work of having to fine tune a model significantly and just focus on rating the foods based on their categories.
+- Adding more data to the model so that it has more information to pull from when answering users diet related questions.

 ## Interactive Elements

 ### Deployment Link
 The AI-Powered Diet Assistant is live and accessible here: [Healthy Way Deployment](https://healthywayapp3.azurewebsites.net/).

-## Technical Risks and Mitigations

-1. **Chatbot Hallucinations**:
-   - Mitigation: Implement strict domain filtering and test the chatbot with varied queries.
-2. **Compute Requirements for Training**:
-   - To train a ResNet50 for 4 different classes of food, it took approximately 4 hours.
-Training for hundreds of categories would be computationally expensive, so the project focuses on a smaller classification task while leveraging the chatbot for broader dietary guidance.
-3. **Deployment Challenges**:
-   - Mitigation: Use containerization (Docker) for seamless deployment and scalability.